 Using our geographical information system, GIS, spills are displayed on maps and analysed alongside other datasets.
 For a number of high profile incidents, case histories and sources of further information are provided.

-Please note, our data relates to oil spills from tankers, combined carriers and barges only (ie vessels designed, constructed or adapted for the carriage of crude oil or hydrocarbon products as cargo).
+Please note: Although ITOPF attends both tanker and non-tanker incidents, for historical reasons our statistics data relates only to oil spills from tankers, combined carriers and barges (ie vessels designed, constructed or adapted for the carriage of crude oil or hydrocarbon products as cargo).

 We do not publish statistics on oil spills from any other type of vessel, such as bulk carriers, container ships or general cargo ships, which have oil on board as bunker fuel (to power the vessel).